orionlee/pht_eb_stats/PilotResult.md

 The 61 candidates are manually vetted, using the following data:

 - lightcurve data (lightcurve and target pixel files)
-- TCE vetting reports, if available.
+- TCE vetting reports and  TFOPWG observations if available.
 - Comments from PHT volunteers about the subjects.
+- It does not include any modeling or additional observation.

 The primary goals are: